NUbee65/Student-Info-System-ETL/Readme.md

     tables (1) to act coherently as a useful database and (2) to maintain referential integrity of the dataset

--   Rather, one must start replicate all the relationships and rules that govern the source database tables and dataset structures in setting up empty tables and dataset structures in the target database.
+-   Rather, one must start by replicating all the relationships and rules that govern the source database tables and dataset structures in setting up empty tables and dataset structures in the target database.

 -   In order to assure that the linkages persist across database replication, one must execute (1) one or more database joins first between tables in the